AgusCarpincho/TODOSpike/docs/how-to/how-to-load-in-pharo.md

  TODOSpikeApplication startAsDevelopment
  ```

- and you will start the application as development (Its the only current mode now).
+ and you will start the application as development ( you cant start it as production replacing the message with startAsProduction ).

 10. Now if you open in your browser [local](http://localhost:8080/home) you can use it for test your application